How to Create a Wedding Timeline – and Stick to it!

 You will get the ceremony information from the officiant prior to the wedding, so we will be able to discuss timing prior to the day.
 Additionally, if you plan to do a receiving line after the ceremony you will have to allow extra time for that, too.

-Family & Friends Posed Pictures
+Family & Friends Formal Pictures

 I recommend taking family pictures just after the ceremony, as everyone is already there.
-Taking family pictures after in a day, at the reception usually involves a lot of extra time to gather everyone at one spot, as your family is busy mingling with guests and spreads around the venue.
+Taking family pictures after a day, at the reception usually involves a lot of extra time to gather everyone at one spot, as your family is busy mingling with guests and spreads around the venue.

 Depending on how many combinations you want and how many guests you want pictures with, it usually takes about 10-15 minutes per 10 combinations.